End Users Terms and Conditions

 4. MUTUAL CONFIDENTIALITY.

 c.
 Exclusions.
 Confidential Information excludes information that: (i) is or becomes generally known to the public without breach of any obligation owed to Discloser, (ii) was known to the Recipient prior to its disclosure by the Discloser without breach of any obligation owed to the Discloser, (iii) is received from a third party without breach of any obligation owed to Discloser, or (iv) was independently developed by the Recipient without use or access to the Confidential Information.
-The Recipient may disclose Confidential Information to the extent required by law or court order, but will provide Discloser with advance notice to seek a protective order.
+The Recipient may disclose Confidential Information to the extent required by law or court order but will provide Discloser with advance notice to seek a protective order.

 5. ACROLINX PROPERTY.

 a.
 Reservation of Rights.
 The software, workflow processes, underlying algorithms, user interface, designs, Locally Run Software and Documentation, and other technologies provided by Acrolinx as part of the Service are the proprietary property of Acrolinx and its licensors, and all right, title, and interest in and to such items, including all associated intellectual property rights, remain only with Acrolinx.
 Customer may not remove or modify any proprietary marking or restrictive legends in the Service or Locally Run Software and Documentation.
-Acrolinx reserves all rights unless expressly granted in this agreement.
+Acrolinx reserves all rights unless expressly granted in these Terms.

 b.
 Restrictions.
 Customer may not (i) sell, resell, rent or lease the Service or use it in a service provider capacity; (ii) use the Service to store or transmit infringing, unsolicited marketing emails, libelous, or otherwise objectionable, unlawful or tortious material, or to store or transmit material in violation of third-party rights; (iii) interfere with or disrupt the integrity or performance of the Service; (iv) attempt to gain unauthorized access to the Service or their related systems or networks; (v) disassemble, decompile or reverse engineer the Service or Locally Run Software and Documentation, or any part thereof, or attempt to reconstruct or discover any source code, underlying ideas, algorithms, file formats or programming interfaces of the Service or Locally Run Software and Documentation by any means whatsoever; or (vi) access the Service or use the Locally Run Software and Documentation to build a competitive service or product, or copy any feature, function or graphic for competitive purposes.

 d.
 Statistical Data.
-Acrolinx may compile statistical information related to the performance of the services, and may make such information publicly available, provided that such information does not incorporate Customer’s data or Customer Content or identify Customer’s Confidential Information or include Customer’s name (Statistical Information).
+Acrolinx may compile statistical information related to the performance of the Service, and may make such information publicly available, provided that such information does not incorporate Customer’s data or Customer Content or identify Customer’s Confidential Information or include Customer’s name (Statistical Information).
 Acrolinx retains all intellectual property rights in Statistical Information.

-6. SUSPENSION.
+6. TERM, TERMINATION, AND SUSPENSION.

-a.
+f.
 Suspension.
 Acrolinx may temporarily suspend the Service or remove the applicable Customer Content, or both, if it in good faith believes that, as part of using the Service, Customer has violated a law.
 Acrolinx may temporarily suspend the Service for unpaid invoices.
-Acrolinx will attempt to contact Customer before of any suspension.
+Acrolinx will attempt to contact Customer before any suspension.

 7. LIABILITY LIMIT.